kiran-harbak/zymmr/docs/reports/burnup-charts.md

 ## How to Access and Use Burnup Charts

 ### Accessing the Chart
-1. Navigate to the **Projects** tab from the main menu.
+1. Navigate to the **Projects** tab from navbar.
-2. Select the specific project you want to track.
+2. Select the specific project you want to track, clicking on its title.
 3. In the project's left-hand menu, click on the **Burnup Chart** option.

 ### Configuring and Interpreting the Chart
-1.  **Configure Metric**: At the top of the chart, choose whether to display the data in **Story Points** or **Effort**.
+1.  **Configure Metric**: At the top of the chart, choose the sprint.
 2.  **Analyze the Lines**:
     -   Monitor the **Scope Line** for any unexpected increases, which signal that new work has been added.
     -   Compare the **Work Done** line to the **Guideline**.
 If your team's progress is consistently below the guideline, the project may be at risk of delay.
-3.  **Filter for Detail**: Use the available filters to narrow the chart's focus by sprints, teams, or custom date ranges for more detailed analysis.

 ## Benefits of Using Burnup Charts